Eddie Kingston: Final appearances (2014–2016)

-After a one-year hiatus, Chikara returned on May 25, 2014, with You Only Live Twice, where Kingston lost the Grand Championship to Icarus, ending his two and a half year reign.
-Afterwards, Kingston turned rudo and joined the Flood stable in order to regain the Grand Championship.
+After losing the Grand Championship, Kingston turned rudo and joined the Flood stable in order to regain the Grand Championship.
 The alliance, however, was short-lived with Kingston turning on the Flood on September 21.
 This led to a rivalry between Kingston and Flood's second-in-command, Jimmy Jacobs, which culminated on December 6 at Tomorrow Never Dies, where Kingston defeated Jacobs in a grudge match.

 Independent Wrestling Association Mid-South (2003–2008)

 Kingston has made on-and-off appearances for Independent Wrestling Association Mid-South since 2003.
 From his debut through the end of 2004, most of his activity involved tagging with Marciano as the Wild Cards.
 The duo won the IWA Mid-South Tag Team Championship once, and successfully defended them on numerous occasions.
 After Marciano's retirement, however, Kingston's Mid-South work mainly involved one-on-one matches, including a lengthy feud against Ian Rotten.
 He also rekindled his feud with Hero during the 2007 Ted Petty Invitational, and on the final night of the tournament, Kingston defeated Hero in a Last Man Standing match, which is considered the 2007 Match of the Year for the company.

 On December 7, 2007, Kingston won a four-way elimination match against Hero, then-champion Quackenbush, and Chuck Taylor to win the IWA Mid-South Heavyweight Championship.
 On April 11, 2008, Kingston no-showed a scheduled event, resulting in IWA Mid-South owner Ian Rotten stripping him of the championship.
 Rotten told the crowd that Kingston was "going through some personal problems", but that he was welcome back to the promotion once he got his act together.
 Kingston participated in the 2008 Ted Petty Invitational tournament, defeating Necro Butcher in the first round on Night One, but losing to Sami Callihan in the quarter-finals.